priyadarshi/Applozic-Chat-SDK-Documentation/README.md

  desktopNotification: true or false                                        // optional notificationIconLink : 'YOUR WEB APP LOGO'                                // required for desktop notifications (optional)
 ```
-**Note** : desktopNotification support only for chrome browser, notificationIconLink will be display in desktop notifications
+**Note** : desktopNotification support only for chrome browser, notificationIconLink will be display in desktop notification

-Step 5: Some additional options which you can configure while plugin initialization in Step 3 :
+Step 5: Some additional options which you can configure while plugin initialization in Step 3 :-

 ```